Did you know the original name of the Twister board game was Pretzel!

 Twister was based on a project that inventor Reyn Guyer was working on, which was a promotion for Johnson’s shoe polish company.

 Guyer created a polka dot paper mat and then thought it would be better as a game.

-He tested this with a group of office workers which were divided into two teams and called it “Pretzel”.
+He tested this with a group of office workers who were divided into two teams and called the game “Pretzel”.

 The Milton Bradley Company (MB) noticed this invention and within a year released it as a new game called Twister and claimed it as their own idea.

 Twister was invented by Charles Foley and Neil Rabens in April 1966 and was the first game invented that required people to use their bodies as playing pieces.

 When Twister was featured on “The Tonight Show“, where the presenter, Johnny Carson, climbed over Eva Gabor who was on her hands and knees wearing a short skirt, Milton Bradley (MB) was accused of selling an adult game by its competitors.

 More than three million copies of Twisters were sold during its first year of release.